UppASD/UppASD-manual/content/tutorial.rst

   gnuplot plotB.gnu

-This produces a plot named ``Switching.png` in it one can see the time evolution of the :math:`M_z` component for different magnitudes of the external magnetic field.
+This produces a plot named ``Switching.png`` in it one can see the time evolution of the :math:`M_z` component for different magnitudes of the external magnetic field.
 In it one can see that after a certain critical value of the external magnetic field, the magnetic moment switches, going from tending to align itself to the possitive z-direction to the negative z-direction, i.e. using an external magnetic field one can switch the direction of the magnetic moment.

 \begin{figure}[ht]
 \center
 \includegraphics[width=0.75\textwidth]{./Switching.png}
-\caption{Time evolution of the $M_z$ component of the magnetic moment under the influence of an external magnetic field of different magnitudes.\label{fig:switching}}
+\caption{Time evolution of the :math:`M_z` component of the magnetic moment under the influence of an external magnetic field of different magnitudes.\label{fig:switching}}
 \end{figure}